|

 coat besides the most traditional ones listed in

-the Standard, and the colours which are less
+the FCI Standard, and the colours which are less

 been detected in all the regions we visited,